tianqitang1/enrichr-mcp-server/README.md

 ### Environment Variables

-Configuration can also be provided via environment variables:
+You can also configure the server via environment variables:

 | Variable | Description | Example |
 |----------|-------------|---------|